 Gather the ingredients.
 You'll need bread flour, fast-action yeast, salt, sugar, lard, and water.

-Pour the flour into a mixing bowl, add the salt and yeast on opposite sides of the bowl, and stir in each one.
-It's important to keep the salt from touching the yeast directly, as it can kill the yeast.
+- Pour the flour into a mixing bowl, add the salt and yeast on opposite sides of the bowl, and stir in each one.
+It's important to keep the salt from touching the yeast directly, as it can kill the yeast. (image 1)

-Gradually add more water and mix to form a slightly sticky dough.
-Make sure to pick up all the flour from the bottom and sides of the bowl.
+- Add the sugar and melted lard, then pour in half of the water and mix to form a dry dough.
+Gradually add more water and mix until the mixture is slightly sticky.
+Make sure to pick up all the flour from the bottom and sides of the bowl. (image 2)

-Knead the dough until it's smooth and stretchy, about 10 minutes.
+- Knead the dough until it's smooth and stretchy, about 10 minutes.
 It should also pass the windowpane test, which means that a lump of dough can stretch until it's translucent without tearing badly.
-See the photo below for a visual demonstration.
+See the photo above for a visual demonstration. (image 3)

-Punch down the dough and divide into 10 pieces.
+- Punch down the dough and divide into 10 pieces. (image 5)

-Shape each piece into a flat oval and dust with flour to prevent sticking.
-Use a wooden spoon handle to make two deep impressions on each telera, pressing almost all the way through the dough.
+- Shape each piece into a flat oval and dust with flour to prevent sticking.
+Use a wooden spoon handle to make two deep impressions on each telera roll, pressing almost all the way through.
+Cover the telera rolls and let them rise until they are springy to the touch, about 30 minutes. (image 6)

-Bake at 400 F for 20 minutes, until they are well browned.
-Let them cool completely on a wire rack before serving.
+- Bake at 400°F for 20 minutes, until the rolls are well browned.
+Let them cool completely on a wire rack before serving. (image 7)

 - Use bread flour, not all-purpose.
 Its higher protein content is necessary for the highest rise and chewiest texture.